Fresh & Healthy Food Intitiative

 HOPE’s Healthy Pantries fit all size needs!

-Our Food Pantry has evolved to multiple pantries reaching both the northern and southern parts of our county, meeting the changing needs of various life stages as well as house-hold make-ups.
+Our Food Pantry has evolved to multiple pantries reaching all parts of our county, meeting the changing needs of various life stages as well as house-hold make-ups.

 Programs